-7 simple ways to avoid back pain - TV3 Xposé
+7 simple ways to AVOID back pain - TV3 Xposé

-Millions of Brits suffer from back pain, yet simple precautions can help avoid it.
+Millions of people suffer from back pain, yet simple precautions can help avoid it.
 A spinal surgeon tells Lisa Salmon how to look after your spine.

 The spine is one of the most important parts of the body – it holds you up, keeps your muscles and organs together, and is a vital link between the brain, bones, muscles and nerves.